open2dgames/MegaOpenWorld2D/README.md

 - Animation, SFX and music systems implemented and easy to use (+ documentation)
 - Real mechanincs to deal in the game
 - Organised project

+### None time related and more for fun
+- Integrated AI in the workflow